cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 What I've found works best for me is to create a new branch to merge the gem updates into and one to merge the JS updates into.

-I used to only do a single upgrade branch but after running into a couple issues with JS package updates, I keep those separate from _everything else_ to be able to point a finger in the right direction if something goes wrong.
+I used to only do a single upgrade branch but after running into a couple of issues with JS package updates, I keep those separate from _everything else_ to be able to point a finger in the right direction if something goes wrong.